-MUS 306 Music Connections II
+MUS 306W Music Connections II

 A course designed to examine the music of the Classical and Romantic periods.
 Included will be an interdisciplinary approach to the concurrent developments in society, theology, philosophy and art.
 Composers, program music, symphony, chamber music, opera, church music, lieder, and music for the piano will be studied and analyzed.
 The student will be responsible for independent and group research and class presentation.
+Writing-intensive course.
 Prerequisite: Minimum grade of C in MUS 305.

-MUS 323, 324 Composition III, IV 2, 2
+MUS 323, 324 Composition III, IV

 Intermediate study of composition structured as private lessons.
 Each course requires a minimum grade of C in the prior course.
+Private lesson fee applies.